spotDL/spotify-downloader/README.md

 <br/>

 *spotDL downloads up to 4 songs in parallel, so try to download albums and playlists, instead of tracks for a faster experience.*

-*The availability of YouTube Music in your country is important for spotDL to work since we use YouTube Music to filter out our search results.
-To check if YouTube Music is available in your country, visit [YouTube Music](https://music.youtube.com).*

 ## For Developers and Contributors